steveukx/git-js/docs/PLUGIN-UNSAFE-ACTIONS.md

    .raw('-c', 'mergetool.vimdiff.path=/usr/bin/vim', 'mergetool');
 ```

-### Configuration paths via environment variables
+### Configuration paths

-The `GIT_CONFIG_GLOBAL`, `GIT_CONFIG_SYSTEM`, `GIT_CONFIG`, `GIT_EXEC_PATH`, and `PREFIX` environment
+The `GIT_CONFIG_GLOBAL`, `GIT_CONFIG_SYSTEM`, `GIT_CONFIG` and `PREFIX` environment variables override the
-variables override the paths `git` uses to locate its configuration files and built-in commands.
-Controlling
+paths `git` uses to locate its configuration files, as do the `--git-dir`, `--work-tree` and `-C` global
-these paths allows an attacker to supply an entirely malicious git configuration or replace git's built-in
+options.
+Controlling any of these paths allows an attacker to supply an entirely malicious git configuration
-commands with arbitrary binaries.
+- including settings that enable further command-execution vectors - by naming a directory rather than by
+supplying a value `simple-git` can inspect.
+The configuration file itself need not be executable.

+Used without a value, `--git-dir` and `--work-tree` report the paths `git` resolved rather than setting them,
+so `git.checkIsRepo(CheckRepoActions.IS_REPO_ROOT)` and the equivalent `git.raw('rev-parse', '--git-dir')`
+are unaffected.

 ```typescript
 import { simpleGit } from 'simple-git';